davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 boxplot for daily temperature change by month
 * OpenMeteoEDA_202306_v005 boxplot for daily wind speed change by month
 * OpenMeteoEDA_202306_v005 boxplot for daily precipitation change by month

+### Expansions week of 03-FEB-2025
+* OpenMeteoEDA_202306_v005 rolling 21-day means by metric and day of year